-- The list of sold pets is routed to a separate database table, which is further integrated with sales data and delivered to the finance team to calculate revenue.
+- The list of sold pets is routed to a separate database table, further integrated with sales data, and delivered to the finance team to calculate revenue.

 This dataflow is run once a month.
 When the status of a pet updates from ‘available’ to ‘sold’ on the website, the database is updated too.

 To configure the REST API integration connection in Astera Centerprise, go through this step-by-step guide on our documentation platform.

 The first step in API integration is importing API; after this is done, Centerprise automatically creates two files in the project:

 - A .capi file, which includes all the HTTP calls present in that API, visible in the Browser

 - A .Sact or shared connection file, which contains the Base URI and authentication protocols

 In this case, the store will be using the GET request to retrieve data from the website.
-This is done simply by dragging-and-dropping the Find Pets by Status object from the Browser onto the dataflow designer.
+This is done by dragging and dropping the Find Pets by Status object from the Browser onto the dataflow designer.

 Expanding the nodes will show the output layout of the accessed resource.
-The Response Info presents information related to the status codes in response to a request.
+The Response Info presents the status codes in response to a request.
 The JSON Body, on the other hand, displays the data-related information.

-Once the website data is fetched, it is cleaned by applying Data Cleanse transformation, and saved in distinct SQL tables based on their availability status, using the Route transformation.
+Once the website data is fetched, it is cleaned by applying Data Cleanse transformation and saved in separate SQL tables based on their availability status, using the Route transformation.

 The database tables are configured with Insert and Update options.
 Therefore, after the first run, only updated records are propagated to the database tables.

 Currently, Centerprise supports four authentication protocols for REST APIs:

 OAuth2: The user has to request an access token, in addition to the client ID, username, and password to access APIs with the OAuth2 protocol.

-API Key: The resource owner generates a key for data integration using API for the client application.
+API Key: The resource owner generates a key for data integration using API for the client REST application.